xrdocs/software-management/_blogs/2018-05-08-cable-management-with-ztp.md

 ## Graph
 Graph visualization is a way of representing structural information as diagrams of abstract graphs and networks.
 It has a wide range of application including database, bioinformatics software engineering and networking.

 Their are multiple formats use to describe graphs: DOT, GXL, GRAPHML and multiple tools to generate and process graph.
-In my research, I found Graphviz and Gephi to be the most used.
-Gephi used the [GEXF](https://gephi.org/gexf/format/) ((Graph Exchange XML Format) language internally and includes a set of tools that can generate and/or process [various format](https://gephi.org/users/supported-graph-formats/), it also can be enhanced using plugins and found out that there is a plugin that allow exporting DOT file in JSON
+In my research, I found [Graphviz](https://www.graphviz.org/) and [Gephi](https://gephi.org/) to be the most used.
+Gephi used the [GEXF](https://gephi.org/gexf/format/) (Graph Exchange XML Format) language internally and includes a set of tools that can generate and/or process [various format](https://gephi.org/users/supported-graph-formats/), it also can be enhanced using plugins and found out that there is a [JSON export plugin](https://github.com/oxfordinternetinstitute/gephi-plugins/tree/jsonexporter-plugin/modules/JsonExporter).